MuhammadHassanBashir/gke-cluster-metrics-alerts-send-on-google-workspace/README.md

     https://cloud.google.com/monitoring/support/notification-options#google-chat

-## Sending alerts logs to teams chennel or google chat space
+## Sending application alerts logs to teams chennel or google chat space from elastic cloud

 Below are the links that would help on this..